Continuing care for addiction: Implementation

 This topic describes the implementation of continuing care in chronic or relapsing addiction and strategies for treatment resistant patients.
 Other topics describe indications for continuing care in addiction, components of continuing care, and the efficacy of multimodal continuing-care interventions; treatment issues specific to individual substance use disorders (SUDs); and determining the appropriate level of care for patients with SUDs.
-(See "Continuing care for addiction: Indications, features, and efficacy" and "Pharmacotherapy for opioid use disorder" and "Pharmacotherapy for alcohol use disorder" and "Psychosocial treatment of alcohol use disorder" and "Cannabis use disorder: Treatment, prognosis, and long-term medical effects" and "Cocaine use disorder in adults: Epidemiology, pharmacology, clinical manifestations, medical consequences, and diagnosis" and "Psychosocial interventions for stimulant use disorder in adults" and "Determining appropriate levels of care for treatment of substance use disorders".)
+(See "Continuing care for addiction: Indications, features, and efficacy" and "Pharmacotherapy for opioid use disorder" and "Pharmacotherapy for alcohol use disorder" and "Psychosocial treatment of alcohol use disorder" and "Treatment of cannabis use disorder" and "Cocaine use disorder in adults: Epidemiology, pharmacology, clinical manifestations, medical consequences, and diagnosis" and "Psychosocial interventions for stimulant use disorder in adults" and "Determining appropriate levels of care for treatment of substance use disorders".)

 FIRST LINE INTERVENTIONS